-North Dakota Speeding Tickets
+North Dakota Speeding Laws and Ticket Penalties

 How North Dakota's speeding laws work and the consequences of being cited for a violation.

 Like most other states, North Dakota has two types of speeding laws: "absolute speed limits" and a "basic speeding law."
-This article explains the differences between the two and the consequences of each type of violation.

-Basic Speeding Law
+North Dakota's Basic Speeding Law

-Absolute Speed Limits
+North Dakota's Absolute (Maximum) Speed Limits

 There is no trick to how North Dakota's absolute speed limits work: If the sign says the speed limit is 40 miles per hour and you drive faster than 40 miles per hour, you've violated the law.